peffis/ionbeam/README.md

 which is fed in as an input context to ListItemsTask.
-For the input task you have the option to either specify it as a map, the atom '_' (which means 'the empty context'), the name (as an Erlang atom) of an existing context or as a function that will be given a map containing all previously created contexts and should return a context as a map.
-The latter can be used if you would like to programmatically merge many different contexts together into one, or create your context from other sources.
+For the input task you have the option to either specify it as a map, the atom '_' (which means 'the empty context'), the name (as an Erlang atom) of an existing context or to specify it as a function that takes a map as argument, a map containing all previously created contexts.
+The latter can be used if you would like to programmatically merge many different contexts together into one, or create a context from other sources.